MusicNU/warbler-backend/README.md

 # warbler-backend
 Backend API endpoints and processing algorithms for Warbler.

+The API provides a means to upload pdf files and convert them to xml files, which can be paired with corresonding recordings to analyze performance.

 ## Requirements
 - Python 3.10+
 - An .env file with the following variables: